MicrosoftDocs/ATADocs/ATPDocs/deploy/test-connectivity.md

     >[!NOTE]
     >If your proxy settings are defined for **Local System**, you'll need to use PSExec to open a session as **Local System** and open the browser from that session.

-1. Browse to the following URL: `https://<your_workspace_name>sensorapi.atp.azure.com.` Replace `<your_workspace_name>` with the name of your Defender for Identity workspace.
+1. Browse to the following URL: `https://<your_workspace_name>sensorapi.atp.azure.com/tri/sensor/api/ping`.
+Replace `<your_workspace_name>` with the name of your Defender for Identity workspace.

     >[!IMPORTANT]
     >You must specify HTTPS, not HTTP, to properly test connectivity.

-1. **Result**: You should get an *Error 503 The service is unavailable*, which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
+1. **Result**: You should get a page with the text *Ok*, which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
 This message is the desired result.

-    If you don't get *Error 503 The service is unavailable*, then you might have a problem with your proxy configuration.
+    If you don't get *Ok*, then you might have a problem with your proxy configuration.
 Check your network and proxy settings.

 1. If you get a certificate error, ensure that you have the required trusted root certificates installed before continuing.
 For more information, see [Proxy authentication problem presents as a connection error](../troubleshooting-known-issues.md#proxy-authentication-problem-presents-as-a-connection-error).
 The certificate details should look like this:

     :::image type="content" source="../media/configure-proxy/certificate.png" alt-text="Screenshot of a certificate path.":::